darkcl/skeleton-ts-doc/docs/workflow/doc.md

   - Attribute (Todo List Response)
 ```

-You can also over-ride the endpoint
+You can also override the endpoint

 ```md
 ### Get Todo Item [GET /todo/{id}]